Honda Acty: First generation

-In June 1982 the series received a facelift, with wraparound turn signals.
+In June 1982, the series received a facelift, with wraparound turn signals.
 At this time the Hondamatic version was added, as was the "Big Cab" version, with a passenger compartment stretched by 100 mm.
 While the Acty has round headlamps, the Street received square units after the facelift.
 Starting with model year 1985, the Acty/Street was exclusive to a chain of Japanese Honda dealerships established for small and commercial vehicles, called Honda Primo.

 Export versions

 The first generation Acty was also sold in a few export markets, such as the United Kingdom and Australia.
 Subsequent models were marketed almost entirely in the Japanese domestic market only.
 As a bit of an oddity, the Acty was sold during 1982 in Australia, but was made unavailable inside of Sydney due to concerns by Honda that the vehicle was underpowered for the hilly terrain.

 Second generation

 The second generation Acty was launched in May 1988 with the introduction of the Honda E05 engine, with an additional cylinder added, making it a 547 cc 3-cylinder with SOHC.
 The engine is rated 34 PS at 5500 rpm and 4.5 kgm of torque at 5,000 rpm.
 The first models were the Acty truck and van, with the commercial grade Acty van appearing a month later.
 The 4WD models (HA2, HA4 after the 1990 facelift) were no longer available with an automatic transmission.
 There was also an "Acty Attack" version of the truck, intended for farmers in particular this model has a differential lock in the rear and features Ultra-Low forward and reverse gears (UL/UR).
-The other models of STD, SDX, SDX2 and TOWN had slight variations with the TOWN and SDX2 adding a color coded (white) bumper and side mirrors along with a tachometer.
+The other models of STD, SDX, SDX2, FD and TOWN had slight variations with the TOWN and SDX2 adding a color coded (white) bumper and side mirrors along with a tachometer.
+The FD featured a refrigerated box truck setup.
 The TOWN features tweed seats with a brown interior (as opposed to "vinyl" like seats on STD models).
 The only other notable options were a light for rear work area and radio.